 Although users can categorise the posts into different categories, sometimes there are many focus points and topics that one blog post covers.

 For example, on your food blog, you may be writing on a healthy Mexican snack for kids.
-Then the tags would be let’s say, kids, snack, Mexican, healthy etc.
+Then the tags would be, let’s say, kids, lunch, Mexican, fit etc.

 – Featured image

 An excerpt is a short description of your blog post.
-It is usually shown along with the title of the blog post.
+Excerpt accompanies your blog title.

 A WordPress website can have multiple people contributing to it.
-Therefore the author determines who has contributed a piece of content.
-By default, the logged in user who is writing the post is assigned as an author.
+Therefore the author determines who has provided a piece of content.
+By default, the logged-in user who is the author.